-The Center for Religious & Spiritual Life supports a variety of student-run religious organizations.
+The Center for Religious & Spiritual Life supports a variety of student-run groups.
 Contact the organization heads to find out more, or propose an organization of your own!

 Al Iman is a Muslim Students’ Association affiliated with MSA National, dedicated to create an environment for Muslims and non-Muslims to come together and participate in social events.
 Al Iman’s goals include planning activities to better enable Smith students to understand Islam, its image in the world, and its political, spiritual, and human implications.
 The organization promotes values that circle around unity, a local and global community, and the value of humanity.

-The Catholic Club is a group dedicated to giving Catholic Smithies the opportunity to worship with their fellow Catholics.
+The Newman Catholic Club a group dedicated to giving Catholic Smithies the opportunity to worship with their fellow Catholics.
 It strives to strengthen the Catholic community at Smith.
 Open to everyone.

 First Baptist Church of Amherst Growth Group

-The First Baptist Church of Amherst Growth Group is a Christian small group that is affiliated with First Baptist Church in Amherst.
-We meet every Thursday 7:00pm-8:30pm for worship, fellowship, and bible study.
+Growth Group is a Christian small group that is affiliated with the First Baptist Church in Amherst.
+We meet for worship, fellowship, and bible study.
 We also participate in community events with other FBC five college members such as Agape night (student led worship), social events, and retreats.
 We welcome everyone who is interested in joining and learning more about the Christian faith!

 Sisters of the Yam